UHBiocomputation/UH-biocomputation-web/content/pages/09-CNS18-Workshop.rst

 	:widths: 30, 30, 100
 	:quote: "

-	09:00 a.m. - 09:30 a.m., Dieter Jaeger, Introduction and Globus Pallidus neuron modeling
+	09:00 a.m. - 09:30 a.m., Dieter Jaeger, Introduction and Globus Pallidus neuron modelling
 	09:30 a.m. - 10:00 a.m., Volker Steuber, Dendritic morphology and information processing in cerebellar neurons
 	10:00 a.m. - 10:30 a.m., Carmen Canavier, Intrinsic mechanisms of frequency selectivity in proximal dendrites of CA1 Pyramidal neurons
 	,,